Carpenter Ants in Santa Fe and Albuquerque NM

 Carpenter ants are wood-destroying pests and are often confused with termites.
 Termites eat wood, however, carpenter ants do not eat and digest wood.
 They bore through the wood to create cavities to raise their young.
 In the Santa Fe and Albuquerque areas, carpenter ants burrow through wood and wooden beams as they construct nests, destroying the structural integrity of homes and businesses.
 Over time, wood elements in a home or building can be seriously damaged, reducing solid structures to hollow shells.
 Two indications of a carpenter ant infestation are ants crawling out of holes or crevices in structures and the sound of faint rustling noises within walls.

 Carpenter Ant Habitat

 Don’t wait until your home is overrun by ants.
-Contact New Mexico Pest Control today!
+Contact the Ant Experts at New Mexico Pest Control today!